inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 # Ollama Chat Service Demo

-This folder contains a demonstration of a chat web-app that usex Ollama as an LLM chat service.
+This folder contains a demonstration of a chat web-app that uses Ollama as an LLM chat service.
 The following instructions describe how to set up a local Ollama service with which the web-app demo can interact, send queries, and show the chat service's responses.